 Linda Lê's 1997 novel, recently released in an English translation, is one of the most challenging and most rewarding novels I've read—and, yes, that includes Ulysses.
 The work reads much more like a prose poem—a prose epic poem—than anything else.

-Even though one of the name characters goes by the soubriquet "King Lear," don't expect the plot to be the same as Shakespeare's play.
+Even though one of the main characters goes by the soubriquet "King Lear," don't expect the plot to be the same as Shakespeare's play.
 The plot plays with Shakespeare's play by telling the story of three granddaughters (two sisters and their cousin) who were brought to France from Vietnam by their grandmother and who are planning to get the two sisters' father (who stayed in Vietnam) to visit them in France.

 Within that very basic plot structure, an infinite amount of beauty and amazement rest.
 The three granddaughters—usually referred to as Southpaw (who is missing her left hand), Long Legs (who is the great beauty of the family), and Cousin—are portrayed with as much intensity as Cordelia, Goneril, and Regan.

 The text is rich and dense.
 A glance at the pages shows that paragraphing is not one of the conventions followed by this novel.
 Indeed, there are very few section breaks; the text flows delightfully on and on, subtly shifting point-of-view and setting, changing the nicknames of the main characters, their friends and relations, and the novel's locales.
 The novel demands (and rewards) attentive reading in this and many other regards.

 The extract below should whet your brain's appetite for more.
 The passage describes Long Legs, who is pregnant, and her journey to her pregnancy.
 The best advice I have about it is to read it out loud.
 Really.
 You might start to sound like a Beat Poet, but the rhythm and the music of the words is part of the meaning of the passage.
 I'm eager to read the French original to see how it sounds and to explore how the translator managed to create something so astonishing.